Spectra Assure Free Trial

 One platform helps developers build safe software while giving CISOs, procurement, and compliance teams the controls to manage commercial third-party risk.

-Add those capabilities to the past year's work —we introduced an xBOM for compiled commercial software; third party software onboarding controls; and expanded AI/ML security coverage — and the Visionary placement starts to look less like a surprise and more like a forecast.
+Add those capabilities to the past year's work — we introduced an xBOM for compiled commercial software; third party software onboarding controls; and expanded AI/ML security coverage — and due to this we feel the Visionary placement starts to look less like a surprise and more like a forecast.

 The label only ever told you where the box came from.
 We'll keep opening the box.